-Corporate net income for 2000 declined 30 percent to \$81 million, as insurance premiums were reduced to zero for most of the year.
-The decline in net income from lower premiums was partially offset by higher investment earnings during the year.
-The mix of corporate revenues has changed over the past several years with interest from investments now representing the primary source of income as the Insurance Fund has attained the secure base amount.
+Net income was \$80 million in 2001, a decrease of 1 percent from the previous year.
+The small decline in net income was a result of several factors.
+The absence of insurance premium revenues and higher expenses, including the accrual for an estimated insurance liability, were partially offset by increased investment income.
+The mix of corporate revenues has changed over the past several years with interest from investments rather than premiums now representing the primary source of revenue.
+Expenses totaled \$14 million in 2001.
+This included an expense of \$12 million for the annual provision for the liability to repay the Farm Credit System Financial Assistance Corporation (FAC) for certain assistance related bonds which mature in 2005.
+See Note 5 to the financial statements.

-Insurance premiums were \$1 million in 2000, down from \$45 million in 1999.
-Investment interest increased to \$93 million from \$82 million in 1999.
-The increase in investment income resulted from more invested assets during the year and a higher portfolio yield.

-Corporation expenses totaled \$13 million in 2000.
-Insurance expense was \$11.1 million, consisting entirely of the annual provision for the liability to repay the Farm Credit System Financial Assistance Corporation (FAC).
-See Note 5.

-Operating costs were \$1.8 million.
-Of this amount, the Corporation's fixed costs for staff, travel, rent, and miscellaneous expenses totaled \$1.4 million.
-Contract services represented the balance of operating expenses of \$0.4 million.
+Operating costs were \$2.1 million.
+The Corporation's fixed costs for staff, travel, rent, and miscellaneous expenses were \$1.5 million.
+The remaining expenses of \$0.6 million were for contract services, of which \$0.3 million was for the cost to convert to new accounting software during the year.
 The Corporation operates with a small core staff and utilizes contractors with specialized expertise when necessary.
 This approach keeps operating costs low while offering the flexibility to leverage resources.

-Operating costs during the year were 0.11 percent of average assets, level with 1999.
-This efficiency ratio has improved over the past five years, declining from 0.14 percent in 1995.
+Operating costs during the year were 0.13 percent of average assets.